You’re more than likely using Google Analytics to measure your website's performance. But are you utilising Core Web Vitals? If not, you should be.

 1. Largest Contentful Paint (LCP)

-Largest Contentful Paint is the amount of time it takes to render the largest page elements visible in the viewport, from when the user lands on the page or requests the URL.
-These elements are typically an image or video, a large block of text.
+Largest Contentful Paint is the amount of time it takes to render the largest page elements visible in the viewport, from when the user lands on your web page or requests the URL.
+These elements are typically an image or video, a large block of text etc.

 The LCP measures how long it takes for the largest page element in the viewport to become visible.
 This helps Google understand when the main content of the page is rendered and is displayed on the screen.
 The optimum LCP speed is less than 4 seconds.